Welcome to Sympy!#

 False

-So we have to watch out and be careful when asking whether numerical expressions are identical when using decimal numbers!
+So, we should be careful when checking whether numerical expressions are identical if we use decimal numbers.

 Rational(3,10)-(S(2)/10 + 1/S(10))